isomerpages/ogp-buildforgood/_bfg-2024/Terms & Conditions.md

 <p>&nbsp;</p>
 <p>17.5&nbsp;<strong>Rights of Third Parties</strong>:</p>
 <p>&nbsp;</p>
-<p>17.5.1 A person who is not a party to these Terms and Conditions shall
+<p>17.5.1 Save for the other Public Agencies, a person who is not a party
-have no right under the Contracts (Rights of Third Parties) Act 2001 to enforce any provision of these Terms and Conditions.
+to these Terms and Conditions shall have no right under the Contracts (Rights of Third Parties) Act 2001 to enforce any provision of these Terms and Conditions.
 Public Agencies may enforce and rely on Clauses 10, 11, 12, 13, 15.2 and 17 in their own names.</p>
 <p>&nbsp;</p>
 <p>17.5.2 Notwithstanding Clause 17.5.1 and without prejudice to Clause 17.6,
 our right to rescind or vary these Terms and Conditions may be exercised